ATMs in Portugal: Withdrawal Limits, Fees, and All You Need to Know when Visiting Portugal

 Global ATM Alliance Portugal

+Several popular banks are part of the Global ATM Alliance, including Bank of America, Barclays, Deutche Bank, and others.
+This network of ATMs allows customers from any of the participating banks to withdraw cash with no ATM fee.
 Of course, taking cash from your own bank’s ATM almost always means paying low or no ATM fees.
 But with the Global ATM Alliance, you have the flexibility to make a withdrawal from the ATMs of any bank in the network — depending on the rules of your particular bank.
 However, you might still pay foreign transaction or cash advance fees, depending on your account.
+The complete list of banks in the Global ATM Alliance is as follows:

 • Deutsche Bank